tdex-network/dev-portal/docs/specs/03-swap-protocol.md

 1. Alice connects to Bob through secure transport layer and encrypted connection.
 2. Alice proposes a swap crafting an unsigned transaction and a message defined as sending `AMOUNT_P` of `ASSET_P` and receiving `AMOUNT_R` of `ASSET_R`.
 If confidential, the blinding keys need to be included.
-3. Alice sends to Bob the `SwapRequest` message containing the unsingned transaction.
+3. Alice sends to Bob the `SwapRequest` message containing the unsigned transaction.
 An additional input and eventual change output needed to pay _half_ of the network fees is included by Alice in the transaction.
 4. Bob, if accepts the terms, funds the swap and partially signs the proposed transaction and includes his blinding keys too.
 5. Bob sends back to Alice the `SwapAccept` message containing the partially signed transaction.
 An additional input and eventual change output needed to pay the remaining _half_ of the network fees is included by Bob in the transaction.
 6. Alice parses the accepted swap and signs the transaction.